spatie/laravel-medialibrary/docs/installation-setup.md

         /*
          * This class will generate the tiny placeholder used for progressive image loading.
 By default
-         * the media library will use a tiny blurred jpg image.
+         * the medialibrary will use a tiny blurred jpg image.
          */
         'tiny_placeholder_generator' => Spatie\MediaLibrary\ResponsiveImages\TinyPlaceholderGenerator\Blurred::class,
     ],

     /*
-     * When converting Media instances to response the media library will add
+     * When converting Media instances to response the medialibrary will add
      * a `loading` attribute to the `img` tag.
 Here you can set the default
      * value of that attribute.
      *